sfl0r3nz05/DistributedBchFWArchIoT/README.md

 For a more in-depth view of the design, see [Design](./Design)

+The project aims to create a secure update environment where the following types of threads and risk are avoided or mittigated:

+- Old image instalation: An attacker sends an older but valid update to a device, which may contain a vulnerability exploitable by the attacker.
+The device identifies the update as valid and instals it, allowing the attacker to make further exploits.

+	To avoid it, the MonotonicSequenceNumber and VersionID fields are introduced to the manifest, allowing the devices to more accurately decide wether an update is more recent than the currently instaled one.

+- Device not connected: An atacker sends an update which is more recent that the one currently instaled on a device, but older than the last available one.
+Since the device is not connected to any network in which it can obtain information about the last available update, it determines that the update should be installed.
+This update may contain vulnerabilities exploitable by the attacker, which may be already patched in more recent updates.

+	To avoid it, the devices should only install updates they asked for themselves.
+The proposed blockchain network will be the one to distribute the updates, and will always distribute the las available one.

+- Incorrect device class: An attacker sends a valid and recent update to a device, which is installed.
+The update, however, is designed for a different class of device.
+Therefore the device may no longer work as intended or may stop working completly.

+To avoid it, both devices and manifest should include information about the class of the target device.
+This class will be neccesary to ask the blockchain application for update retrivals.
+Devices will only install updates targeted at their own device class.

+- Incorrect payload class: The payload is processed incorrectly by the device, potentially making it not work as intended or making it no longer functional.

+To avoid it, the manifest should contain information about the encryption of the payload and specific update steps when neccesary, so that devices can process the payload as intended.

+- Incorrect update directory: The update is installed to an incorrect directory, potentially making the device not work as intended.

+To avoid it, the manifest should contain a field to specify the directory for the payload when neccesary.

+- Malicious redirection: An attacker could modify the manifest to indicate a malicious direction for the payload, making the device download a malicious payload, or could attack the payload storage to substitute it with a payload of their own making.

+To avoid it, the manifest will contain a field with the digest for itself, and the envelope will contain a sign from the author, so that devices can verify that manifests have not been modified.
+The payload distribution will be handled by the application, ensuring devices do not need to download from unkown storages.
+The manifest will also contain a digest for the payload and a sign for it in the envelop, so that devices can verify the payloads.

+- Payload / Manifest modifications: An attacker may modify the payload or manifest (or both) of an update to introduce malicious elements.
+They could add aditional code to an image and modify the digest for it in the manifest, giving it the appearance of a valid update.

+To avoid it, the manifest will contain the digests for both the payload and itself(must be removed for digesting) and the envelop will contain signs for both the manifest and the payload.
+This way both the blockchain application and the devices can verify that the updates have not been modifies since the author signed them.
+The devices will contain the public key of their author, so the signs will be only verifiable if they are signed with the asocciated private key from the author.

 > **Note:** This repo is under development ⛏.
 > > It is maintained by [Jesús Rugarcía Sandia](https://github.com/jesusrugarcia), [Íñigo Juarros](https://github.com/inijuarros) and [Santiago Figueroa](https://github.com/sfl0r3nz05) as part of the project: *Distributed blockchain-based firmware update architecture for IoT devices*.